 Will clearing Play Store data delete my installed apps?

 No. Clearing data resets only the Play Store app’s own settings and sign-in state.
-All your installed apps, their data, and downloads remain untouched.
+When I cleared data on my Samsung Galaxy, all 80-plus installed apps and their logins stayed exactly as they were.

 Play Store downloads work on Wi-Fi but not mobile data — why?